rahul-prasad04/Check-the-weather/README.md

 - **City Suggestions**: Provides city name suggestions while typing, making it easier to find the desired location.
 - **Dark and Light Mode**: Users can switch between dark and light modes for better visibility.
 - **Responsive Design**: Works seamlessly on both desktop and mobile devices.
-- **Cute UI**: Styled using modern CSS techniques, including glassmorphism effects.
+- **Great UI**: Styled using modern CSS techniques, including glassmorphism effects.

 ## Technologies Used